William F. Stone: Political career

 As part of Massive Resistance, the Virginia General Assembly passed the Stanley Plan in September 1956.
 Among the various laws were seven expanding the common law legal offenses of champerty, maintenance, barratry, running and capping, as well as the statutory violation of unauthorized practice of law.
 The legislature then appointed two committees to investigate the NAACP, which was pursuing the legal cases to desegregate Virginia schools.
 The Speaker of the House of Delegates appointed John B. Boatwright to chair the new Committee on Offenses against the Administration of Justice, with Stone and J. J. Williams Jr. as members; the President of the Virginia Senate appointed two additional members, E. Almer Ames Jr. of Onancock and Earl A. Fitzpatrick of Roanoke (who became Vice-Chairman).
-Shortly after the January 1957 began, the committee issued letters requesting information from the NAACP as well as the Defenders of State Sovereignty and Individual Liberties and other segregationist organizations, and during the next month began subpoenaing NAACP membership lists.
+Shortly after the January 1957 began, the committee issued letters requesting information from the NAACP as well as the Defenders of State Sovereignty and Individual Liberties and other segregationist organizations, the following month began subpoenaing NAACP membership lists.
 These activities prompted litigation (NAACP motions to quash the subpoenas) in Richmond and several Virginia counties.
 In March, the Boatwright Committee opined that various segregationist organizations did not commit the newly expanded legal offenses of champerty, maintenance, barratry, running and capping, nor the unauthorized practice of law.
-However, the commission's report issued November 13, 1957 recommended enforcement of those laws against the various named NAACP lawyers.
+However, the commission's report issued November 13, 1957, recommended enforcement of those laws against the various named NAACP lawyers.
 The subpoenas and other activities soon reduced NAACP membership in Virginia by half, but two years later (with Stone remaining on the committee after his elevation to the senate) the committee issued another report and Boatwright complained that the Virginia State Bar was not punishing those lawyers but instead spending $5000 on a Jamestown commemoration and $6350 on a new continuing legal education program.
-Ultimately, the Virginia State Bar tried to prosecute NAACP attorney Samuel W. Tucker, but a circuit judge in Emporia, Virginia dismissed the case in 1963.
+Ultimately, the Virginia State Bar tried to prosecute NAACP attorney Samuel W. Tucker, but a circuit judge in Emporia, Virginia, dismissed the case in 1963.